 You will have your eligibility for the NDIS determined by the National Disability Insurance Agency.
 For more information on accessing the NDIS as a new participant, click the link below:

-The NDIS Ready Workshops have been a success, with more planned for 2016/17.
+The NDIS: Plans in Practice workshops have been a success, with more planned for 2018.

 Reasonable and Necessary Supports